amberchunn/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

--   [ ] Explain what a token is used for.
+-   [x] Explain what a token is used for.

+    Tokens are used as a keys that provide a user access to protected/secured pages

--   [ ] What steps can you take in your web apps to keep your data secure?
+-   [x] What steps can you take in your web apps to keep your data secure?

+    Encrypt data flow from servers to clients.
+Ensure sensitive areas are protected by tokens, etc. Server-side authentication is preferred.

--   [ ] Describe how web servers work.
+-   [x] Describe how web servers work

+    Web servers interact with other servers and client computers via HTTP and other protocols.
+Data is stored on web servers and as a user navigates from page to page across the internet, servers will check for things that the user needs or data that personalizes the user's experience on a particular site.
+If a user tries to access a page, the server will check to see if the page requires a token, cookie, or other types of data to view the page.
+If the page does require one (or more) of these items, the server will then go request the item(s) from the user's browser/computer.

--   [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+-   [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    Create, Update, Delete

 ## Project Set Up